mauryasagar/MauryaSagar/README.md

 <p align="left">

 Experienced with:
-- SQL for data querying & optimization
+- Python for data analysis, automation and workflows
-- Python for data analysis and automation
+- SQL for data querying, reporting, and optimization
-- Power BI for interactive dashboards
+- Power BI for interactive dashboards and reporting
-- Excel for reporting and business analysis
+- Excel for reporting, business analysis and insights
 - Exploring how technology works at the system level

 </p>